Beverly Hills Cop III: Filming

 Principal photography began on September 8, 1993.
 The final chase scene through the "Land of the Dinosaurs", featuring eleven animatronic dinosaurs, was filmed at Universal Studios Stage 37.
 Exterior scenes set in the theme park were filmed at Paramount's Great America (now known as California's Great America) in Santa Clara, California, after Knott's Berry Farm declined permission.
 The three-armed Ferris wheel rescue scene used Great America's Sky Whirl.
-One shootout sequence was filmed inside the Earthquake in Stage 50 on the Studio Tour from the Universal Studios Hollywood theme park in Universal City, California.
+One shootout sequence was filmed inside the Earthquake in Stage 50 attraction on the Studio Tour from the Universal Studios Hollywood theme park in Universal City, California.
 The Sherman Brothers wrote the WonderWorld theme song.
 Filming wrapped on January 25, 1994.

 Music

 Soundtrack

 A soundtrack containing mostly R&B music was released on May 10, 1994, by MCA Records.
-It peaked at 158 on the Billboard 200 and 66 on the Top R&B/Hip-Hop Albums.
+It peaked at 158 on the Billboard 200 and 66 on the Top R&B/Hip-Hop Albums chart.
 While Harold Faltermeyer did not return to score this film, his co-producer from the previous franchise entries, Keith Forsey, did produce and co-write a new song entitled "Keep the Peace", performed by INXS.
 However, Nile Rodgers covered Faltermeyer's "Axel F" in a breakbeat hardcore version.

 This is the only film in the series not to feature a song performed by The Pointer Sisters, although "Neutron Dance" was used in the film's trailer.
 Beverly Hills Cop featured their song "Neutron Dance", while Beverly Hills Cop II had their song "Be There".

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 16 out of 100, based on 15 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Richard Natale of Variety called it "a return to form by Eddie Murphy" that "runs out of steam before the end".
 Caryn James of The New York Times wrote that the film is designed to be a foolproof and safe money-maker, but Murphy plays Foley too straight.
 Owen Gleiberman of Entertainment Weekly rated it D− and called Murphy's performance "joyless" and "depressing".

-Beverly Hills Cop III was nominated for two Golden Raspberry Awards, for Landis as Worst Director and the film as Worst Remake or Sequel.
+Beverly Hills Cop III was nominated for two Golden Raspberry Awards, for Landis as Worst Director and the film as Worst Remake or Sequel at the 15th Golden Raspberry Awards.